bguiz/blog.bguiz.com/src/documents/presentations/caffeinated-jester/index.md

 ## Robust Snapshots

-- Don't use a result object directly in a snapshot
+- Don't use a result object *directly* in a snapshot
-- Instead transform the result object with a filtered set of properties
+- Instead transform the result object with a *filtered* set of properties
 - Also, add any additional meta-data to the result object
-- Think: "What would I want to `console.log()` here when debugging?"
+  - "What would I want to `console.log()` here when debugging?"

 =SLIDE=